Payment Tools

 2. Payment detection.
 The processor monitors the bitcoin address on the invoice.
 Once it detects an incoming transaction, it considers the invoice paid (some processors require one on-chain confirmation; others act on zero-confirmation transactions for small amounts).

 3. Instant settlement trigger.
 At this point the processor converts the received bitcoin to USD using its internal liquidity or by selling on an exchange it has access to.
-The rate you receive is the locked invoice rate, not a spot rate at the moment of conversion -- so you know the USD amount before the customer even sends.
+The rate you receive is the locked invoice rate, not a spot rate at the moment of conversion, so you know the USD amount before the customer even sends.

 4. Fiat settlement.
 The USD is credited to your processor account.
 Most processors batch-settle to your linked bank account on a daily or next-business-day schedule, similar to how card processors work.